 This answer shows some understanding, as it recognises that a micrometre is used for more precise measurement.
 However, it does not clearly explain why the micrometre provides more consistent results in this situation.

-It is mainly descriptive rather than reasoned, as it states that micrometres give “better readings” without explaining how this features improves consistency.
+It is mainly descriptive rather than reasoned, as it states that micrometres give “better readings” without explaining how these features improve consistency.
 The answer is also too general and does not make sufficient links to the repeated measurement of the shaft diameter.

 AO2 question 14 – Core Content 5.5